 What You Do:

-- Using the watercolor markers, outline with a thick line the inside of each leaf, focusing on the veins of the each leaf.
+- Using the washable markers, outline (with a thick line) the outside and inside of each leaf, focusing on the veins of the each leaf.
 Stress the use of a THICK line.

-- When all leaves are colored in, dip the brush into water and spread over the water colored marker line.
-The marker will spread and create different values.
+- When all lines are complete, dip the paintbrush into water and spread over the marker line.
+The marker will run and create different color values.
 I like to ask the students to go from light to dark.
 The lightest being in the center of the leaf.

 - Continue to finish all leaves.